hyperledger/aries-rfcs/features/payment-decorators/README.md

 ## Summary
 [summary]: #summary

-Defines the `~payment_request` and `~payment_receipt` decorators, which offer standard payment features in all DIDComm interactions.
-The `~payment_request` decorator lets DIDComm take advantage of the [W3C's Payment Request API]( https://www.w3.org/TR/payment-request) in an interoperable way.
+Defines the `~payment_request`, `payment_internal_response`, and `~payment_receipt` decorators.
+These offer standard payment features in all DIDComm interactions, and let DIDComm take advantage of the [W3C's Payment Request API]( https://www.w3.org/TR/payment-request) in an interoperable way.

 ## Motivation
 [motivation]: #motivation

-Instead of inventing custom messages for payments in each protocol, arbitrary messages can express payment semantics with `~payment_request` and `~payment_receipt` decorators.
+Instead of inventing custom messages for payments in each protocol, arbitrary messages can express payment semantics with payment decorators.
 Individual protocol specs should clarify on which messages and under which conditions the decorators are used.

 ## Tutorial